ed-pilots-network/backend/readme.md

 ## Technologies Used
 The EDPN Backend project is built using the following technologies:

-- [Sp[readme.md](readme.md)ring Boot](https://spring.io/projects/spring-boot): An open-source Java-based framework used to create stand-alone, production-grade Spring applications quickly and easily.
+- [Spring Boot](https://spring.io/projects/spring-boot): An open-source Java-based framework used to create stand-alone, production-grade Spring applications quickly and easily.
 - [Maven](https://maven.apache.org/): A build automation tool used to manage dependencies and build Java projects.
 - [Kafka](https://kafka.apache.org/): A distributed streaming platform used to build real-time data pipelines and streaming applications.
 - [Postgres](https://www.postgresql.org/): An open-source relational database management system used to store data for the EDPN Backend project.